Targeting mediating mechanisms of social disparities with an interventional effects framework, applied to the gender pay gap in Western Germany: Application of the interventional effects framework to the gender pay gap

-\begin{enumerate} \item[Aim 1a] \textit{What reduction in the marginal gender pay gap in log gross hourly wages could be achieved if women’s job characteristics and work experience $(\boldsymbol{I}=M_3, \ldots, M_{10})$ were aligned with those of men within levels of age and educational background $(M_1, M_2)$, while keeping the joint distribution of the other mediators in women constant as observed, given $C$ and $\boldsymbol{L}$?} \item[Aim 1b] \textit{Which intervention would yield the largest reduction when setting the distribution of a single mediator $M_j$ $(j=3,\ldots, 10)$ in women equal to that in men, given age and educational background, while keeping the joint distribution of the other mediators in women constant as observed, given $C$ and $\boldsymbol{L}$?} \end{enumerate}
+\begin{enumerate} \item[Aim 1a] \textit{What reduction in the marginal gender pay gap in log gross hourly wages could be achieved if women’s job characteristics and work experience $(\boldsymbol{I}=M_3, \ldots, M_{10})$ were aligned with those of men within levels of age and educational background, while keeping the joint distribution of the other mediators in women constant as observed, given $C$ and $\boldsymbol{L}$?} \item[Aim 1b] \textit{Which intervention would yield the largest reduction when setting the distribution of a single mediator $M_j$ $(j=3,\ldots, 10)$ in women equal to that in men, given age and educational background, while keeping the joint distribution of the other mediators in women constant as observed, given $C$ and $\boldsymbol{L}$?} \end{enumerate}

-Aims 2a-b addressed potential reductions in the gender pay gap if a policy aimed at both women and men were to equalize the distributions of the hypothesized mediators.
-Specifically, the questions were: \begin{enumerate} \item[Aim 2a] \textit{What reduction in the marginal gender pay gap in log gross hourly wages could be achieved by aligning the joint distribution of $M_1, \ldots, M_{10}$ for women and men to match that of the total sample population?} \item[Aim 2b] \textit{Which intervention would yield the largest reduction when setting the distribution of a single mediator $M_k$ $(k=1, \ldots, 10)$ in both women and men equal to that in the total sample population, while keeping the joint distribution of the other mediators in women and men constant as observed, given $C$ and $\boldsymbol{L}$?} \end{enumerate}
+Aims 2a-b addressed the potential reductions in the gender pay gap if a policy targeting both women and men equalized the distributions of the hypothesized mediators.
+Specifically, the research questions are: \begin{enumerate} \item[Aim 2a] \textit{What reduction in the marginal gender pay gap in log gross hourly wages could be achieved by aligning the joint distribution of $M_1, \ldots, M_{10}$ for women and men to match that of the total sample population?} \item[Aim 2b] \textit{Which intervention would yield the largest reduction when setting the distribution of a single mediator $M_k$ $(k=1, \ldots, 10)$ in both women and men equal to that in the total sample population, while keeping the joint distribution of the other mediators in women and men constant as observed, given $C$ and $\boldsymbol{L}$?} \end{enumerate}

-Table \ref{Estimands_Application} lists the intervention distributions of the manipulated mediators, the estimands, and their corresponding interpretations for all study aims.
+For an overview, Table \ref{Estimands_Application} lists the intervention distributions of the manipulated mediators, the estimands, and their corresponding interpretations for all study aims.

-The estimation of the relevant expected counterfactual outcomes is based on the assumptions of positivity, consistency, and the absence of unmeasured mediator-outcome confounders.
+The estimation of the expected counterfactual outcomes is based on the assumptions of positivity, consistency, and the absence of unmeasured mediator-outcome confounders.
 Notably, unmeasured common causes of the mediators (e.g., individual skills) should not bias the results.
-See Appendix, Section \ref{Contextualizing Aims}, for a summary of the required assumptions and a comparison with those necessary to situate the estimated effects within Approaches 2 and 3.
+See Appendix, Section \ref{Contextualizing Aims}, for a summary of the required assumptions.